moliver28/research-handbook/content/job-families/finance/it-compliance.md

 ### Manager, IT Compliance Responsibilities

 - Build, scale, and manage our IT Compliance team to support our needs as a distributed company
-- Be the IT Compliance Expert at GitLab
+- Be the IT Compliance Expert at GitLab, and advocate on bahalf of management for all external audits that requrie IT inquiry
 - Hold regular 1:1’s with all members of the IT Compliance team
 - Triage and manage priorities of the IT Compliance team
 - Represent the IT Compliance team in different company functions